mcallistertad/embedded-client/README.md

  */
 ```
 User calls this to process the network response from the Skyhook server.
 Returns SKY_ERROR and sets sky_error if the response buffer could not be decoded or other error occurred, otherwise SKY_SUCCESS is returned.
 Cache is updated with scan and location information.
 Note that sky_decode_response() modifies the response buffer (it is written with decrypted bytes).
 A DEBUG level log message is available to help diagnose any errors that may happen
-If the server sends downlink application data in the response, loc is updated with a pointer to the data and its length.
+If the server sends downlink application data in the response, it is copied into the workspace and loc is updated with its length and a pointer to the data.
 Zero length indicates that there was no data.
 If the request required an authentication registration step, sky_decode_response() returns SKY_ERROR, and sets sky_errno to SKY_RETRY_AUTHENTICATION.
 The user is expected to call sky_finalize_request() again, and re-send the request.

 ### sky_perror() - returns a string which describes the meaning of sky_errno codes